andy-goryachev/FxEditor/README.md

 file with a concurrent change log that enables editing of a very large files.

+## Features

+* supports up to 2^31 lines of text
+* multiple selection and carets
+* supports syntax highlight

 ## Try It Out ##

 The project is at a very early stage: less than 29% of all